 As your children mature, their needs and wants will change, and so you will most likely continue to revisit and modify your parenting plan.
 Younger children may benefit more from joint physical custody, for example, because the ability to spend more custodial time with each parent can foster a sense of stability and equilibrium.
 As your children get older, outside responsibilities can affect their schedule, including school events and extracurricular activities.
 Adolescents and preteens may benefit from having a “home base” that allows them to establish one residence while also having easy access to the non-custodial parent through shared visitation.

 There are many services available to parents who need help crafting a parenting plan.
 Your local courts may provide counseling or guidance, and your community may also host workshops or nonprofit organizations committed to promoting healthy, happy families.
 The internet is also an amazing resource and can provide easy information at your fingertips.
-Here at Family Court Direct, through our network of independent legal professionals we have decades of experience documents and can also help direct you to the right resources for all you family law needs.
+Here at Family Court Direct, through our network of independent legal professionals we have experiencein facilitating family law documents, and we can also help direct you to the right resources for your family law needs.

 FILL OUT THE CONTACT FORM OR CALL US TODAY.